Indonesia quake kills at least 35, injures hundreds

 In 2018, a devastating 6.2-magnitude quake and subsequent tsunami struck the city of Palu, in Sulawesi, killing thousands.

-A 9.1 magnitude quake off the north of Indonesia’s Sumatra island on Boxing Day 2004 triggered a tsunami that swept over coastal areas of Indonesia, Sri Lanka, India, Thailand and nine other countries, killing more than 230,000 people.
+A 9.1-magnitude quake off the north of Sumatra island triggered a tsunami on Boxing Day in 2004 that lashed coastal areas of Indonesia, Sri Lanka, India, Thailand and nine other nations, killing more than 230,000 people.

 Graphic: Quake in Indonesia's Sulawesi

-Reporting by Agustinus Beo Da Costa and Stanley Widianto; Additional reporting by Angie Teo; Writing by Kate Lamb; Editing by Ed Davies, Karishma Singh and Gerry Doyle
+Additional reporting by Angie Teo; Writing by Kate Lamb; Editing by Gerry Doyle and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.